 The ensuing overwhelming positive feedback gave her the confidence to continue designing fashion.

 But even now, years later, the pain and uncertainty from those rejections still linger on.

 “This uncertainty is still there, I’m still trying to get rid of it.
 But with each new design I get more confidence.
 That might seem odd, but it was such a huge setback at the time, like all your confidence in your own abilities just got wiped away in one instant.

 But looking back at it now, I also didn’t really have a vision back then, so I totally understand that I got rejected.
 But at that age what I showed was the best I could do.
 I remember them asking me about my favorite designer.
 But I didn’t have a favorite designer, not even today.
-I actually hardly ever look at other designers.
-Not because it doesn’t interest me, but because I want to develop myself from within.
+But that’s mainly because I want to develop myself from within.
 And now I can articulate this, but I couldn’t back then.

 Now I’m only thankful that it happened.
 I could’ve never been as strong-minded, have such a strong vision and work in such experimental ways as I am now if I would’ve done the AMFI.

 Because I went on studying Product Design I started looking at clothing very differently.
 I now think about how I should construct and deconstruct a product.
 And I don’t have the faintest idea of how you should officially make fashion, because I’ve just taught it all myself.”

 “And I really did teach myself everything.
 Step by step.
 I would make something, look at it, figure out what was wrong with it, like, 'ah, this is not right, I should’ve stitched it like this instead,' and then the next time I’d do things differently and in that way I gradually refined my skills.

 You can actually see the gradual improvement of my skills throughout my designs over the years really well.
 In a year or so I’ll probably laugh about how I’m doing things right now, but that’s also what I like about it.